ekotha/neuralengine/content/_index.md

 ### Start with Search or Tags
 Start typing in the search bar and see if anything matches. :)

-<br>Here live thoughts on books/literature, neuroscience, film, fashion, medicine, art, architecture and more...
+These are my raw material thoughts on books/literature, neuroscience, film, fashion, medicine, art, architecture and more.

 ### [Subscribe to my YouTube channel!](https://www.youtube.com/@eashankotha)